St Paul's Church, Birmingham: Organ

 The first documented organ in St Paul's was built in 1830 by James Bishop.
 It was sited on the gallery at the west end of the church.
 Banfield enlarged the organ in 1838 including a new Swell division which was probably a replacement for Bishop's Swell rather than an addition.
 Bevington and Sons rebuilt and enlarged the organ in 1871 and again worked on it in 1897.

 The organ was moved to its present location in 1927 by Conacher Sheffield & Co. and was extensively rebuilt.
 However, the organ case could not be accommodated in its new position unaltered.
-The wings had to be removed and are now joined together to serve as the screen facing the north gallery, along with some recycled pew doors.
+The wings had to be removed and are now joined to serve as the screen facing the north gallery, along with some recycled pew doors.
 The side towers could not fit between the mouldings on the north arcade bases, so the entire case-front was raised so that the corbels of the side towers cleared the mouldings.
 This caused the side-tower cornices to conflict with the arcade capitals, so the cornices were removed.

 Following war damage and the resulting weather-related damage, the organ was noted to be in a poor state by 1953, notably the Choir division was completely 'bombed out'.
 Hill, Norman & Beard remodelled the organ as a two manual and pedal instrument in 1964.
 This is the organ present today albeit with some additions to the piston system added in 1996.
 There are a mixture of mechanical and electro-pneumatic actions and soundboards of differing compasses.
 The pipework consists of some of the original Bishop ranks, some second hand pipework from Hill Norman & Beard's stock in 1964 and one partly new stop – the Great Stopped Diapason.